To Fight Climate Change, New York City Will Push Skyscrapers To Slash Emissions

 "There is no silver bullet," says Anthony Malkin, the CEO of the Empire State Realty Trust, which owns the building.
 "These are lots of little pieces.
 So we call it silver buckshot."

-So far the building's been exceeding its energy efficiency targets.
+So far the building has been exceeding its energy-efficiency targets.
 And while the project wasn't designed to cut carbon emissions specifically, that's an obvious outcome: "When you reduce energy consumption, you reduce carbon output," Malkin says.
 "It's very simple."

-The Realty Trust's energy efficiency programs were performed voluntarily, and they were good for the company's bottom line — after spending millions of dollars in the retrofits, the Trust has already seen a return on its investment, and so have its tenants.
+The realty trust's energy-efficiency programs were performed voluntarily, and they were good for the company's bottom line — after spending millions of dollars in the retrofits, the trust has already seen a return on its investment, and so have its tenants.

 But the new law requires even more.